Raian-Moretti/firebase-lurker/README.md

 Check out the sick ASCII art in the output! 🖥️ Your terminal will thank you for it.

+# 🎖️ Credits

+This project is an updated version of [FireBaseScanner](https://github.com/shivsahni/FireBaseScanner) by Shiv Sahni.
+The original version did not work in my environment, so I made modifications to ensure compatibility and improve functionality.

 ## 📜 License

 Feel free to use, modify, or contribute to this project under the [MIT License](LICENSE).